Construction and engineering lawyers

 - Developers and employers

 A robust strategy is vital for safeguarding you and your funders’ interests.
-From managing procurement and agreeing the right contract and collateral warranties, bonds and guarantees through to effective project management and project completion – our construction and engineering solicitors speak your language.
+From managing procurement and agreeing the right contract and collateral warranties, bonds and guarantees through to effective project management and project completion – our construction and engineering lawyers speak your language.
 Find out more.

 Whether you’re advising your client on procurement, project management or delivery, we help make contracts balanced and fair.
 We can also work with you to manage the complexities of collateral warranties and third party rights.
 Find out more.